Chart Color Schemes

 Seven Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Seven Hills' dwelling structure, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Seven Hills, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 76.8% houses and 23.3% other dwellings.
-Home ownership in Seven Hills was higher at 28.3%, with the rest being mortgaged (35.6%) or rented (36.2%).
-The median monthly mortgage repayment in Seven Hills was $2,200, surpassing Sydney metro's average of $2,167.
+Home ownership in Seven Hills was at 28.3%, with the rest being mortgaged (35.6%) or rented (36.2%).
+The median monthly mortgage repayment in the area was $2,200, higher than Sydney metro's average of $2,167.
 The median weekly rent figure was recorded at $400, matching Sydney metro's figure.
-Nationally, Seven Hills' mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Seven Hills's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing